srinivasulareddy-sacumen/jorgealmeidajr-imobprime-react./README.md

 ## Basic Usage

+First, run the command at the prompt: `$ npm install` to install the dependencies.

 Before starting this frontend application, the backend project must be running.
 The database also needs to be prepared before running the backend.
 To check the requirements, simply access the backend project [imobprime-spring-boot](https://github.com/jorgealmeidajr/imobprime-spring-boot).

 If all the requirements have been set properly, to run this frontend application just run the command at the prompt: `$ npm start`.